0xFelix/gitops-blog/gitops-blog.md

 using the same manifest or declaration.
 It is possible to deploy multiple `ApplicationSets` which are contained in one monorepo.
-By using generators it is possible to dynamically select a subset of clusters available to ArgoCD to deploy resources on to.
+By using generators it is possible to dynamically select a subset of clusters available to ArgoCD to deploy resources to.

 In this blog post we are going to use `ApplicationSets` to deploy OpenShift Virtualization and `VirtualMachines` to multiple clusters while using